Global Experiences & Georgian Court

-With our 13-to-1 student-to-faculty ratio and rigorous academic programs, students are encouraged to determine their own unique gifts and make a difference in the world.
+With our 11:1 student-to-faculty ratio and rigorous academic programs, students are encouraged to determine their own unique gifts and make a difference in the world.
 Our Office of Student Development promotes a dynamic campus environment emphasizing personal responsibility, deep respect for others, leadership development, and concern for the common good.

 Embracing International Experience

 Meet people who share your spirit of exploration and immerse yourself in the GCU campus community by joining the Global Lions, one of the most engaged clubs on campus.
 The Global Lions host a variety of global awareness events each year, including an International Festival and International Education Week events.
 They also host Global Café talks, where students returning from abroad and international students share food, stories, and experiences about another country or region.

 With our central location midway between New York and Philadelphia, GCU is an ideal base for cultural and historical excursions.
 Plus, you have easy access to two of the most diverse and busiest cities in the world.
 Our spectacularly beautiful campus is also only 20 minutes from the Atlantic Ocean and the beautiful beaches of the Jersey Shore.
 Visit us!

 If your application is accepted, take these steps to enroll at GCU:

 - Upon acceptance to Georgian Court, students must submit a nonrefundable tuition deposit of USD $250.00 before issuance of an I-20 form.
 International students who need an I-20 form must submit their enrollment deposit by June 1 for the fall semester and November 1 for the spring semester.
 You may so by logging into your portal, mailing a check, or calling the Office of Admissions.